beyond-all-reason/teiserver/documents/planned_designs/clustering.md

     - TelemetryServer
     - AchievementServer
 - **Stage 2:** Convert these to use a Horde DynamicSupervisor
-- **Stage 3:** Have them all startup from Teiserver.Startup where they can check for existing PIDs
+- **Stage 3:** Have them all startup from Barserver.Startup where they can check for existing PIDs
 - **Stage 4:** Discover how scheduled Oban jobs will work, some of them are long running and we don't want to duplicate them

 ## Lessons learned